Audi A3 colours guide 2022: Which one should you choose?Back to 'Expert guides'

 Manhattan Grey – £575 – Technik, Sport

 Manhattan Grey is also likely to be a popular choice and is the only grey available on Technik and Sport models.
-Grey was the UK’s most popular car colour last year, and that trend will no doubt continue into 2021.
+Grey was the UK’s most popular car colour last year, and that trend will no doubt continue through 2022.
 Easy to keep clean and great for hiding those small dings and scratches, it’s the fleet manager’s colour of choice.

 Mythos Black – £575 – S-Line, Edition 1, Vorsprung